zhajio1988/uvm_candy_lover/README.md

 - `testcases/sanity2`: for Tutorial #9..
 - `testcases/sanity3`: for Tutorial #9.

-Mandatory: each testcase dir name should be same with tests.sv name
+Mandatory: each testcase dir name should be same with xxx.sv name

 such as: `testcases/sanity1/sanity1.sv`